Amyyyyeah/ARES/README.md

     --rl_epochs 10 --lr 2e-5 --clip_range 0.2 --epochs 1 --ga_step 8 --gamma 1.0 --adv_normalization True
 ```

 * If there is a message 'Rationale Finished.
-Waiting for the feedback', Sentence-level nuanced feedback is needed.
+Waiting for the feedback', <mark>Sentence-level nuanced feedback</mark> is needed.
     - First, copy ```./RL_models/{current_model_path}/questions/*``` to the ```./preprocessing_after_RL``` path.
     - So, run ```./preprocessing_after_RL/processing_sentence_level_feedback.sh``` for preprocessing to get the feedback, and get the sentence-level nuanced feedback by running ```./haiku.py```.
     - After finishing getting feedback, copy the questions folder back to ```./RL_models/{current_model_path}```.